sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 ---

-#### Q22 - Replacement Beacon Hash
-**Objective:** Find the SHA256 of the replacement beacon.
+#### FLAG 22: REPLACEMENT BEACON HASH `[HARD]`

+A second beacon was deployed after the first failed.
+Find its SHA256.

+`T1071 Application Layer Protocol` `DeviceFileEvents` `Malware Identification`

 **Why It Matters:** Different hash confirms the attacker actively managed C2 - deploying a more stable variant.

-`T1071 Application Layer Protocol` `DeviceFileEvents` `Malware Identification`

 ```kql
 // Find the replacement beacon